Food and drink feature prominently in the stories of two of our best-loved horror writers, Edgar Allan Poe and HP Lovecraft.

 Food and drink feature widely in the fiction of Edgar Allan Poe and HP Lovecraft, and in the very worst of tales we become the meal rather than being the ones to partake of it.

 Thank you so much for reading my Monday Musings article.
 This article is part of a special themed week on food and drink here at John C Adams Reviews.
-See you on Wednesday for a review as part of Way Back Whensday.
-In the meantime, please share your thoughts on horror fiction you've enjoyed in the comments section below.
+Please share your thoughts on horror fiction you've enjoyed in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of Our Lady of Darkness by Fritz Leiber here.
-Or you might like to take a look at my review of If It Bleeds by Stephen King here.
+If you’ve enjoyed this article, you might be interested reading in my review of Our Lady of Darkness by Fritz Leiber.

-If you fancy something different, you might like to take a chance on my review of For the Sake of the School by Angela Brazil here.
+If you fancy something different, you might like to take a chance on my review of For the Sake of the School by Angela Brazil.